AgoraIO/Agora-Extensions/VideoCapture/Android/README.md

 AgoraPreprocessor agoraProcessor = new AgoraPreprocessor();
 CameraVideoManager videoManager = new CameraVideoManager(this, agoraProcessor);

-// And you can obtain the pre-processor instance like this way AgoraPreprocessor preProcessor = (AgoraPreprocessor) videoManager.getPreprocessor();
+// Obtain the pre-processor instance
+AgoraPreprocessor preProcessor = (AgoraPreprocessor) videoManager.getPreprocessor();
 ```